Creating a New Package

 Hello, world!

 You’ll now notice a new file, Cargo.lock.
-It contains information about our dependencies.
-Since we don’t have any yet, it’s not very interesting.
+It contains information about your dependencies.
+Since there are none yet, it’s not very interesting.

 Once you’re ready for release, you can use cargo build --release to compile your files with optimizations turned on: